Japan Expat Health Insurance Guide

 An island nation situated in Eastern Asia, Japan is located in the Pacific Ocean and its closest neighbours include South Korea, North Korea, China, Taiwan and Russia.

 Known as the Land of the Rising Sun, Japan is actually an archipelago that consists of more than 6,800 separate islands – the largest being Honshu, Hokkaido and Kyushu.
 And while Japan may be a relatively small country, coming 62nd in terms of land area, it’s the world’s tenth most highly populated nation, with more than 127.5 million people.

 Japan’s healthcare service deals with routine care, prenatal care and infectious diseases.
-Patients are responsible for covering around 30 per cent of the costs incurred in their treatment, while the government pays the remaining costs.
+Patients are responsible for covering around 30% of the costs incurred in their treatment, while the government pays the remainder.

 Those who do not have insurance from their employers can also get coverage through a national health insurance system.
 Meanwhile, all hospitals and clinics must be run on a not-for-profit basis and they are operated by physicians, not corporations.

-Whether you’re going to live in Japan or are simply planning on visiting, it’s generally best to find international health insurance before you go to help ensure you are covered for any eventuality.
+Whether you’re going to live in Japan or are simply planning on visiting, it’s generally best to find international health insurance or travelling insurance before you go to help ensure you are covered for any eventuality.

 Education is extremely important in Japan, and is compulsory at both the elementary and lower secondary levels, and while the majority of pupils go to public schools for the early part of their education, private schooling is very common for higher levels.